+DECEASED INFORMATION (Please Print or Type)

+Deceased's Name:

+List All Certificate Numbers:

-DECEASED INFORMATION (Please Print or Type) Deceased's Name: BENEFICIARY INFORMATION (Please Print or Type) IF BENE is TRUST, please complete Trust Claim Form Beneficiary's Name: Beneficiary's Address: Date of Birth:
+BENEFICIARY INFORMATION (Please Print or Type) IF BENE is TRUST, please complete Trust Claim Form

+Beneficiary's Name: Date of Birth:

+Beneficiary's Address:

 COPY OF A DEATH CERTIFICATE WHICH INCLUDES "CAUSE" AND "MANNER" OF DEATH SHOULD ACCOMPANY THIS FORM.

 The undersigned hereby applies for payment of this death benefit from the Sons of Norway Life Insurance Company and agrees that the written statements and all other papers called for by the instructions herein, shall constitute and are hereby made a part of these Proofs of Death, and further agrees that the furnishing of this form, or any other forms, by said Company, shall not constitute nor be considered an admission by it that there was any life insurance or annuity contract in force for the person named above, nor a waiver of any of its rights or defenses.

 FEDERAL/STATE WITHHOLDING INSTRUCTIONS

 Even if you elect not to have Federal/State income tax withheld, you are liable for Federal/State income tax on the taxable portion of your benefits.
 You also may be subject to tax penalties under the Estimated Tax Payment rules if your payment of estimated tax and withholding, if any, is not adequate.

 I DO NOT want Federal Income Tax Withheld from my payment.

 I DO want Federal Income Tax Withheld from my payment.
-Federal % % State% Beneficiary Social Security Number: Available in the following beneficiary home states CA, IA, IL, MN, NJ, OR, WI Tax ID Number for Trust/Estate:
+Federal % State%

+Beneficiary Social Security Number: Available in the following beneficiary home states: CA, IA, IL, MN, NJ, OR, WI

+Tax ID Number for Trust/Estate: 5,4,4,1,4,1,4,1,5,1,1,1,1

 CERTIFICATION

 Under penalties of perjury, I certify that:

-1. The number shown on this form is my correct social security number or taxpayer identification number (or I am waiting for a number to be issued to me), and

-2. I am not subject to backup withholding because (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service that I am subject to backup withholding as a result of failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding.
+1. The number shown on this form is my correct social security number or taxpayer identification number (or I am waiting for a number to be issued to me), and 2.
+I am not subject to backup withholding because (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service that I am subject to backup withholding as a result of failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding.

-Signature/Title: \\\\\
+Signature/Title: [Date:

-Phone: \
+Phone:

-Date: \\\\\